Dewees Island: Transportation

 The "Dewees Breeze" and "Dewees Islander" passenger-only ferries run between the Isle of Palms and Dewees Island, a 15 to 20 minute trip.
-Do note that the ferry is private transportation for the owners, their families and guests, and service providers.
-Everyone who rides the ferry must be pre-registered by an owner in order to gain entry to the island.
 The primary mode of transportation on Dewees is electric cars/golf carts; the use of gas-powered vehicles is prohibited, with exceptions for some work vehicles used for construction and maintenance.

 Governance

 Dewees is a private island managed by the POA.

 Water, sewer, garbage removal, recycling and a few other services are provided by the DUC.

 Tourism

 Approximately 2,000 people visit Dewees Island each year.
 The visitors include owners, owners' guests, artists, and ecotourists on specially arranged tours.